Bouke/NetService/README.md

 network.
 On macOS NetService is included with Cocoa, however on Linux there's no such thing in the standard library.

-This branch uses dns_sd as the responder, instead of implementing mDNS itself.
+Since version 0.5 this library uses dns_sd as the responder, instead of implementing mDNS itself.
 On macOS this means that it uses the system-wide daemon, and on Linux one should install `libavahi-compat-libdnssd-dev` to run the system-wide daemon.
-Beware that this currently only covers registering a service, nothing more.

 ## Usage